ETCLabs/RDMnet/docs/how_rdmnet_works/how_it_works.md

 ```

 All three of these components are necessary for message transport in RDMnet;
-**an RDMnet system is not functional without a %Broker**.
+**an RDMnet system is not functional without a broker**.

-Requiring a %Broker may seem like a burden, but its presence provides RDMnet
+Requiring a broker may seem like a burden, but its presence provides RDMnet
 with many helpful features.

-## Benefits of the %Broker model
+## Benefits of the broker model

 ### Multi-Controller functionality

 RDM is a single-controller environment.
 In RDMnet, you can have as many
-Controllers on the network as you want.
-The %Broker keeps everyone up-to-date
+controllers on the network as you want.
+The broker keeps everyone up-to-date
 on the state of each Device by forwarding the responses to RDM SET commands to
-all connected Controllers.
+all connected controllers.

 ```
  Controller 1             Broker                Device